Do you ever forget to turn your porch light off and feel a little guilt in the morning?

 That’s where the smart switch comes in.

 I personally like the Aeotec Micro because it fits behind your existing switch in the outlet box and lets you keep the same switch style and color that you already have throughout your house.
-Check out the review of it if you’re interested.
+Check out the review of z-wave light switch if you’re interested.
 It’s a pretty easy add in my book.

 It fits in well with a large bank of toggle switches.